proneetsharma/Localization/ROS_EKF.md

 # Localization:
--Determining the position of robot in a mapped environment.
+Determining the position of robot in a mapped environment.
--Because it is a probabilistic model so robot do this by making some guesses and then over the time it narrow down to one position.
+Because it is a probabilistic model so robot do this by making some guesses and then over the time it narrow down to one position.

-**3 types** -  * Local (Initial position is known but the challenge is in estimating its position
+**3 types** -
+		* Local (Initial position is known but the challenge is in estimating its position while movement.)
-	 		   		   while movement.)
 		* Global (Initial position is not known)
 		* Kidnapped (The position of robot can be changed any time)

 ### Kalman Filter:
 It is used to remove the noise/uncertainty form the data.
 * It is a continuous iteration of two step process-
-1. Update measurement- In this we us the recorded measurement to update the state.
+#### 1. Update measurement- In this we us the recorded measurement to update the state.
-2. State prediction- We use the information of current state to predict what will be the future state.
+#### 2. State prediction- We use the information of current state to predict what will
+be the future state.
 In start we make a guess.

+**3 types**
-** 3 types ** - * KF (for linear system)
+		* KF (for linear system)
 		* Extended KF (for non linear system)
 		* Unscented KF (for extreme non linear system)

 # Implementation of EKF Package on ROS